Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Our Proposed Estimator: Design-based Supervised Learning

 \paragraph{Extension: Method of Moment Estimator} Our proposed DSL estimator can accommodate any number of surrogate labels and a wide range of outcome models that can be written as a class of moment estimators with what we will call \textit{design-based moments}.
 Importantly, many common estimators in the social sciences, including measurement, linear regression, and logistic regression, can be written as the method of moment estimator.
 In general, suppose researchers are interested in a method of moment estimator with a moment function $m(Y, Q, W, X; \beta, g)$ where $(Y, Q, W, X)$ are the data, $\beta$ are parameters of interest, and $g$ is the supervised machine learning function.
 Then, the estimand of interest $\beta_{M}^\ast$ can be written as the solution to the following moment equations. $\E(m(Y, Q, W, X; \beta, g^\ast)) = 0,$ where $g^\ast$ is the true conditional expectation $\E(Y \mid Q, W, X).$ We define the moment function to be \textit{design-based} when the moment function is insensitive to the first step machine learning function. \begin{definition}[Design-based Moments] A moment is design-based when $\E(m(Y, Q, W, X; \beta, g)) = \E(m(Y, Q, W, X; \beta, g^\prime))$ for any $\beta$ and any machine learning functions $g$ and $g^\prime$ that do not diverge. \end{definition} Note that the design-based moment is most often a doubly robust moment, and \citet{chernozhukov2022locally} provide a comprehensive theory about doubly robust moments.
 In this general setup, the DSL estimator $\widehat{\beta}_{M}$ is a solution to the following moment equation.

-\begin{proposition} Under Assumption~\ref{assum-1}, when the DSL estimator with a design-based moment is fitted with the cross-fitting approach, $\widehat{\beta}_{M}$ is consistent and asymptotically normal. \end{proposition} We provide the proof and the corresponding variance estimator in the supplementary materials.
+\begin{proposition} Under Assumption~\ref{assum-1}, when the DSL estimator with a design-based moment is fitted with the cross-fitting approach, $\widehat{\beta}_{M}$ is consistent and asymptotically normal. \end{proposition} We provide the proof and the corresponding variance estimator in the appendix.